chancetudor/gradient_boosted_dns/README.md

 ### Model

 I will use gradient boosted trees for this project, due to their performance as suggested in [[1]](#1).
 In addition, GBTs have low hardware ovehead and are trained quickly.
 I will use the authors' initial hyperparameters: "...the learning rate is set to 0.1, tolerance for the early stopping to 0.0001, the quality of split is measured using Friedman mean squared error, and the loss function to be optimized is set to deviance, which refers to logistic regression."
-Also per [[1]](#1), I will use just six features:
+Also per [[1]](#1), at first I used just six features:

 1. Domain Length,
 2. Strange Character Count,